-A combination of seller ratings and product ratings can boost your CTRs by 35% and 107% respectively.
+A combination of Google merchant reviews and product ratings can boost your CTRs by 35% and 107% respectively.
 There's no denying that Google Product Ratings come with many benefits but getting them is just half the battle.

 Take a closer look at our article and get through this maze with us!
 Since then, the Google Product Ratings will no longer be a puzzle for you.

 Table of Contents